lvitaly/zio-tapir-example/README.md

 zio-tapir-example
 ===

 This is an example of how [ZIO ecosystem](https://zio.dev/ecosystem/) and [tapir](https://tapir.softwaremill.com/) library can be used to build a mature API server.
+The project uses Scala 3, but almost the same code can be adopted to build a project with Scala 2.13 or even with Scala 2.12.

 ## Quick start